-While we give surveives infinite trouble to purvet investigations relating to the motions and masses of hodies which more at immessarable distances from our planet, we have aver thought of destruining the foreas measury to prevent the roots of our houses from failing on an indexi.
-"Each starth foreign at 1, 500.
+While we give surveives infinite trouble to purvet investigations relating to the motions and masses of hodies which more at immessarable distances from our planet, we have aver thought of desirability distinctions from an excession based."
+Edited Reviews from statistical excession of the statement of the stateme

-LONDON : JOHN WEALE, 59, HIGH HOLBORN.
+LONDON: JOHN WEALE, 59, HIGH HOLBORN.
 1853.